Functor Wizardry

 Three arts

-- Semantic (smem): what is true.
-Facts, structures, domain knowledge.
+- Semantic: what is true.
+Facts, theories, domain knowledge.

-- Procedural (pmem): how to act.
-Production rules, compiled skills, workflows.
+- Procedural: how to act.
+Workflows, recipes, compiled skills.

-The blog has all three.
-The Natural Framework is semantic memory, the theory, the substrate.
-The Parts Bin and Volley are procedural memory, spells in the grimoire that tell an agent how to act.
+This blog has all three.
+The Natural Framework is semantic memory: the theory, the substrate.
+The Parts Bin and Volley are procedural memory: spells in the grimoire that tell an agent how to act.
 The Diagnosis and the gemini-cli war story are episodic memory: what happened, what worked, what broke.
-Publishing is the consolidation.
+Much like Soar, consolidation still remains manual.
+Writing is my consolidation step: episodes → knowledge → procedures.
 Failed incantations never make the grimoire.
 It only keeps what worked.

 Spells, not scrolls

 Functors compose: if F: A → B and G: B → C, then G∘F: A → C is also a functor.
 The whole pipeline from “broken system” to “merged PR” is itself a functor.
-Each intermediate functor is idempotent — run Volley twice on a converged spec, same spec.
+Each intermediate functor is idempotent: run Volley twice on a converged spec, same spec.
 Diagnose the same broken slot twice, same candidate.
-And since idempotency composes, the pipeline is idempotent too: run the whole thing twice, same PR.
+Idempotency composes, so the pipeline is idempotent too: run the whole thing twice, same PR.

 Foreign ground